 Posted By Dory Cerny On 2010/07/02 @ 1:10 pm In Healthy Home | No Comments

 For those with environmental and chemical sensitivities, a house sealed tight can lead to symptoms such as runny noses, scratchy eyes and throats, and even asthma attacks.
 To clear the air, Allergic Living sizes up the allergic dangers that lurk in the typical household, and proposes solutions – one room at a time.

-Risks: mould, chemical fumes.
+Risks: mold, chemical fumes.

-Solutions: Basements can breed dangerous mould.
+Solutions: Basements can breed dangerous mold.
 Bid farewell to musty mementos, recycle old furniture and run a dehumidifier.
 Check with your municipality to find out how to dispose of old paint and solvents.
 If you must keep paint strippers or pesticides, ensure that they are sealed tightly and away from lower-level family rooms.
 Better yet, put leftovers in the garage.

-Risks: chemicals and mould
+Risks: chemicals and mold

 Risks: dirt, dust and pollen

 Solutions: To keep dirt and pollen out, have everyone remove their shoes upon entering.
 Don’t let coats and hats accumulate, as pollen trapped in the fibres can spread throughout the house, and clutter prevents proper vacuuming and cleaning.

 Risks: pests, odors, fumes from appliances, mould, chemicals